Get Help Today(877) 648-4288

 Is your loved one struggling with addiction?Get Help

 Find the life you deserve to liveGet Help

 Featured Treatment Center

 Understanding Morphine And Its Effects

 Extracted from the Opium found in poppy plants, Morphine is one of the oldest pain medications in the world.
-The Opioid drug is used to treat moderate to severe pain, and is typically injected via a syringe or IV drip.
-Morphine is considered to be a Schedule II drug in the U.S., which means that it has medicinal benefits but is still severely restricted due to the fact that it is highly addictive.
+The Opioid drug is used to treat moderate to severe pain.
+Morphine is typically injected via a syringe or IV drip in a hospital setting or prescribed in an oral tablet in an outpatient setting.
+Morphine is considered to be a Schedule II drug in the U.S., which means that it has recognized medicinal benefits but is still severely restricted because it has a high potential for abuse and dependence.